apache/paimon/docs/content/docs/development/rescale-bucket.md

 Please note that
 - `ALTER TABLE` only modifies the table's metadata and will **NOT** reorganize or reformat existing data.
   Reorganize exiting data must be achieved by `INSERT OVERWRITE`.
-- Scale bucket number does not influence the read and running write jobs.
+- Rescale bucket number does not influence the read and running write jobs.
-- Once the bucket number is changed, any newly scheduled `INSERT INTO` jobs without reorganize existing table/partition will throw a `TableException` with message like
+- Once the bucket number is changed, any newly scheduled `INSERT INTO` jobs which write to without-reorganized existing table/partition will throw a `TableException` with message like
   ```text
   Try to write table/partition ... with a new bucket num ...,
   but the previous bucket num is ...
 Please switch to batch mode,